 Most people (>80%) who get a COVID-19 infection will have mild or, as is increasingly understood, almost no symptoms at all and some studies have suggested that up to 60% of people may have asymptomatic COVID-19.
 This means that it will be almost impossible to identify many of the patients who attend the surgery and are potentially infective.
 This is why we need to take the appropriate precautions so that we can protect our patients, other members of the dental team and ourselves from COVID-19 infections.
+In the future, it is likely that rapid Point of Care (PoC) testing will allow dental teams to conduct COVID-19 tests in the dental surgery to better understand the COVID-19 risks in patients as well as staff.
+Until then the recommendations are to use a combination of personalised risk assessments and universal precautions to protect staff.

-There have been discussions of and media attention on the impact of COVID-19 on high risk groups.
+There have been discussions of, and media attention on, the impact of COVID-19 on high risk groups.
 It is crucial to note that they are not at high risk of spreading COVID-19 but are at a higher risk of becoming more ill if they develop COVID-19 and require an ITU admission.
 Centre for Evidence-Based Medicine (CEBM) found that excess hospital deaths due to COVID-19 were 1.5 times higher than expected for Indians living in the UK, 2.8 times for the Pakistani population and 3 times higher for the Bangladeshi population.
 With respect to black communities, the figures were even higher with the black African population having 4.3 times higher hospital deaths than expected.
 For the black Caribbean group, it was 2 times higher and for other BAME groups it was 1.6 times higher.
 The data was also backed up with the Office of National Statistics (ONS) which showed a similar pattern.
 Furthermore, the analysis of 119 deaths of health care workers showed the majority were from Black, Asian and Minority Ethnic (BAME) communities.